allaboutopensource/Nagios-Plugin/README.md

 We need to run the script as :

-./check_snmp_extend.py --host localhost --snmp-version 2c --community <your community name> --extend-name <name>
+./check_snmp_extend.py --host localhost --snmp-version 2c --community <community name> --extend-name <name>

 For writing the script, you need to keep in mind the exit codes:

 Return code	Service status:

 0	OK
 1	WARNING
 2	CRITICAL